MUSC Bulletin | College of Graduate Studies

 BSC 716 Medical Microbiology: 4 credit hours

-BSC 700 Histology: This is an online course in histology that involves learning the microscopic architerture and function of cells, tissues and organs of hte human body.
+BSC 700 Histology: This is an online course in histology that involves learning the microscopic architecture and function of cells, tissues and organs of the human body.
 The course content is presented via interactive lectures and virtual labs.
-A unique feature of this course is hte use of virtual microscopy to examine specimens over the Internet using a browser interface instead of a microscope.
+A unique feature of this course is the use of virtual microscopy to examine specimens over the Internet using a browser interface instead of a microscope.
 Learning is facilitated by practice quizzes and assessed by both open- and closed-book examinations.
-1 credit hour.
+4 credit hours.

-BSC 704 MCAT preparation: Students will work with tutors and MCAT preparation books to practice for four sections fo the MCAT test: verbal reasoning, chemistry, physics and biology.
-Students will be given the opportunity to take an AAMC practice test online.
+BSC 704 Standardized Test preparation: Students will work with tutors and MCAT or DAT preparation books to practice the various sections of the test.
+Students will be given the opportunity to take practice tests online.
 Assessment will be on attendance and participation.
 3 credit hours.

 BSC 708 Grand Rounds: Students will be required to attend one grand rounds seminar series a week offered by various MUSC departments.
 After the presentations, they will have one week to turn in a one-page paper detailing what they learned.
 1 credit hour.

-BSC 710 Clinical Exposures: Students will have the opportunity to shadow a physician working in the CARES clinic and/or the Emergency Department.
+BSC 710 Clinical Exposures: Students will have the opportunity to shadow a physician working in the CARES clinic, the Emergency Department and/or the autopsy service.
 The students will attend the clinic several times during the semester and write up the history of the patient and the diagnosis and treatment plan.
 1 credit hour.

 BSC 716 Medical Microbiology: This course will be a modification of MBIM 623 - Dental Microbiology.
 Certificate students will have access to lectures given in both the dental and medical microbiology courses, either live or recorded.
 They will take part in small group problem-based exercises with other certificate students in sessions proctered by the course director.
 The course grade will be based on 3 multiple choice question exams, which will be identical to the exams taken by the dental students.
 This course will foster a knowledge base and understanding of the fundamentals of bacterial physiology and genetics; clinical bacteriology, virology, parasitology and mycology; antimicrobial theraphy; asepsis in health care; and infection control.
 The primary goals of the course are to explore the relationship between the physiology of medically important microbes to the pathobiological sequelae of human-microbial interactions, with particular reference to the role of microbes in human disease.
 In addition to lecture, instruction includes problem-based, small group exercises in microbiology with clinical case scenarios.
 4 credit hours.